Oak Hollow Livestock

 Muscovies are active foragers who fly well and don't quack.
 They are heavy birds that are extremely fast growing and make an excellent table duck.

-In the spring, we will have a limited number of hatching eggs and chicks available from our French Black Copper Marans, who lay dark chocolate colored eggs.
+We offer a limited number of hatching eggs and chicks from our French Black Copper Marans, who lay dark chocolate colored eggs.

 An assortment of free range laying chickens provide us with colorful eggs, loaded with omega-3 fatty acids and dark yolks full of beta carotene.
 We offer eggs to other local families when we have an abundance.